Chrissy Teigen Shows Off Skimpy Underwear, Reveals Reason She No Longer Wears Them

 This isn’t the first time the former Sports Illustrated model opened up about her body.

-In April, a rude commenter called Chrissy “chubby” and a “fatty”.
-The model was quick to respond, explaining she no longer cares about fitting in a certain size, noted People.
+In April, a rude commenter called Chrissy “chubby” and a “fatty.”
+The model was quick to respond, explaining that she no longer cares about fitting in a certain size, noted People.

-The model has previously revealed she has gained 20 pounds since giving birth to her son, Miles.
+The model has previously revealed that she has gained 20 pounds since giving birth to her son, Miles.
 She views the weight gain as a sign her mental health has improved.

-According to People, the 33-year-old also clapped back at another body shaming tweet, early this month.
+According to People, the 33-year-old also clapped back at another body-shaming tweet earlier this month.

 A Twitter user shared a paparazzi picture of the model on vacation with her husband, John Legend, and their children, Luna Simone, 3, and Miles Theodore, 14 months.
 In the photograph, the couple is seen relaxing in a hot tub.
 Chrissy is standing, looking amazing in a maroon swimsuit, while John appears to be looking at her body.

-The Twitter user decided to troll Chrissy and added commentary to the photograph which implied John is disgusted by his wife’s supposed lack of derriere.
+The Twitter user decided to troll Chrissy and added commentary to the photograph which implied John was disgusted by his wife’s supposed lack of derriere.

 Chrissy was understandably upset by the tweet.

-“Everyone so used to a** shots and photoshopped Instagrams,” she responded “I’ve had no a** forever.
+“Everyone so used to a** shots and photoshopped Instagrams,” she responded.
+“I’ve had no a** forever.
 Is this new news to some of you?”